Biendeo/Advent-Of-Code-2017/README.md

 ### Day 15: Dueling Generators
 Take in two starting values, and compute how many times the two generators match values.

+### Day 16: Permutation Promenade
+Take in a file of instructions and compute the end state of a list of positions after those instructions.